SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/K - Recurrent Neural Networks.md

 ![RNN w/ Top-Down Recurrence](img/Jordan-type%20RNN.png){height=150px}

 Note that time $t$ is assumed to be discretized and activations are updated at each time instance $t$.
-The delay unit is added to indicate that the activation is held until the next time instance.
+The delay unit (blue box) is added to indicate that the activation is held until the next time instance.

 ### Forward Propagation